primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

   from that table.

 The impact of using a higher level of isolation depends much on the specifics of the database in use.
-Generally, lower levels of isolation are often associated with higher performance and a reduced chance of :term:`deadlocks`.
+Generally, lower levels of isolation are associated with higher performance and a reduced chance of :term:`deadlocks`.
 Historically, this is due to the fact that a lower level of isolation has less of a need to synchronize concurrent operations